AWS Client VPN: Default route gets sucked into VPN

 vendorCountermeasure statusRecommended Settings

-SophosNo client update required (low risk)1TLS required
+SophosNo client update required (low risk assessment)1TLS required

-FortinetNo impact with proper settings5Encryption Protocol Enforcement
+FortinetNo impact with proper settings5Encryption Protocol Mandate

 Conclusion